HTTP#

 Debug-Posts#

-The Debug-Posts configuration option allows for gathering additional data on each HTTP POST request to the HTTP ingester endpoint.
+The Debug-Posts configuration option enables additional logging on each HTTP POST request to the HTTP ingester endpoint.
 Only successful transactions will be logged when using the Debug-Posts configuration option.
 Authentication failures, structure failures, or just bad requests are logged using the existing systems.
 The debug logs are sent to the gravwell tag.

 Here is a raw log entry emitted from a HEC debug post: